 Mary Tofts was brought up to London by St. André and caused a sensation when exhibited to the credulous before being exposed as a hoaxer and eventually confessing to being party to the imposture.
 Nathanael St. André’s career at court was left in tatters after the debacle, he was branded both a fool and a deceiver – we see here in this print that St. André is depicted wearing a Harlequin’s costume, popularised by Italian Commedia dell’ arte.

-St. André’s character and culpability in the matter was summarised in the Dictionary of National Biography: “It is difficult to determine whether St. André was more knave than fool in the affair of Mary Tofts but it is tolerably certain that he was both.
+St. André’s character and culpability in the matter was summarised by the London paper The Public Advertiser in 1781, “It is difficult to determine whether St. André was more knave than fool in the affair of Mary Tofts but it is tolerably certain that he was both.
 It was equally certain that he was extremely ignorant; that he was lecherous and foul-mouthed is allowed by his partisans as well as his enemies.”

 In a strange coda to the Tofts case, St. André treated his friend, Samuel Molyneux after the latter suffered a fit.
 The treatment proved ineffectual, not entirely unconnected perhaps with the fact that on the day that Molyneux died, St. André eloped with his wife.
 St. André died in relative poverty in 1776 at the age 96 having apparently refused to eat rabbit for fifty years.

-This etching c.1760 from our collection documents the whole affair in twelve scenes and captures both the popularity of such salacious tales in 18th century satire, and the appetite for intrigue and humour in the public sphere.
-Even William Hogarth was to jump on the tail – having cottoned on that it was ripe for satire.
-In his engraving entitled, Credulity, Superstition and Fanaticism.
-A Medley, Hogarth reveals the figure of Mary Toft giving birth, rabbits leaping from under her skirts.
-Hogarth was satirising the public appetite for salacious rumours and gossip, revealing the follies of such tales for society’s entertainment.
+This etching c.1760 from our collection documents the affair in twelve scenes and captures both the popularity of such salacious tales in 18th century satire, and the appetite for gossip and humour in the public sphere.
+Even William Hogarth was to jump on the tail – having cottoned on that it was ripe for satire, with his engraving Credulity, Superstition and Fanaticism.
+A Medley, with Mary Toft prone on the floor, rabbits escaping from beneath her skirts.

-To see more highlights from our collection please go to our website – http://www.themaphouse.com/PrintGallery.asp – or pay us a visit at The Map House, 54 Beauchamp Place.
+To see more highlights from our collection please go to our website – http://www.themaphouse.com/PrintGallery.asp – or visit us at The Map House, 54 Beauchamp Place, Knightsbridge, SW3 1NY.